hollabharath/al-folio/_pages/about.md

 He strongly advocates for the advancement of neuroscience and psychiatry through open-science and multi-disciplinary collaborations.

 His engagement in numerous multi-institutional and international population neuroscience projects has culminated in high-impact research publications and meaningful contributions to the community.

+He is keen on forging novel treatment modalities for psychiatric disorders and incorporating traditional approaches like Yoga and Ayurveda for holistic well-being.